 What are the exchange controls in Nevis?

-Good news, there is no exchange control in the country, which means that a Nevis offshore company can move any currency as they wish.
-However, companies established under the Eastern Caribbean Currency Union must follow exchange controls as per the Currency Board of Arrangement.
+The good news, there is no exchange control in the country, which means that a Nevis offshore company can move any currency as they wish.
+However, companies established under the Eastern Caribbean Currency Union (opens in a new tab) must follow exchange controls as per the Currency Board of Arrangement.